U.S. judge rejects Michael Avenatti request to delay Nike extortion trial

-NEW YORK (Reuters) - A U.S. judge on Tuesday rejected Michael Avenatti’s requestto delay a scheduled Jan.
-21 criminal trial accusing thecelebrity lawyer of trying to extort Nike Inc.
+NEW YORK, Jan 14 (Reuters) - A U.S. judge on Tuesday rejected Michael Avenatti’s request to delay a scheduled Jan.
+21 criminal trial accusing the celebrity lawyer of trying to extort Nike Inc.

 The judge denied a motion by Avenatti to bar the prosecutors from using any evidence that they turned over since Jan.
 3.